oSharpey/cyber-obsidian/Year 1/NCCD/lab-03/lab-03-lecture-notes.md

 - Frames will always end up in order

 ## Soft
-- Bandwidth is cheap - Dont care how much traffic you are sending on a LAN
+- Bandwidth is cheap - Don't care how much traffic you are sending on a LAN
 - Latency should be low
 	- Not waiting ages for a response